Chiral adiabatic transmission protected by Fermi surface topology: Abstract

-\co{We confirm that CAT is protected exclusively by Fermi surface topology and adiabaticity.} Our arguments rely exclusively on the angle dependence of the energy barrier, and the adiabatic evolution of the momentum.
+\co{We confirm that CAT is protected exclusively by Fermi surface topology and adiabaticity.} Our arguments rely exclusively on the phase space separation of the scattering wave functions and the adiabatic evolution of the momentum.
 Therefore, it is natural to expect that CAT does not depend on the details of the junction, the shape of the Fermi surface, or even the presence of particle-hole symmetry.
-To confirm this assumption, we simulate a trijunction with the following modifications: \begin{itemize} \item The phase differences across the three junctions are unequal. \item The junction has unequal angles between its arms. \item The Fermi surface is anisotropic. \item Particle-hole symmetry is artificially broken. \end{itemize} The resulting transmissions are shown in Fig.~\ref{fig:fig4}.
-The only qualitative difference from the symmetric trijunction is that the different channels are open at different energy ranges due to the different phase differences.
-We observe that despite these modifications, the transmission stays quantized and chiral.
+To confirm this assumption, we simulate a trijunction with the following modifications: \begin{itemize} \item The phase differences across the three junctions are unequal. \item The junction has unequal angles between its arms. \item The Fermi surface is anisotropic. \item Particle-hole symmetry is artificially broken. \end{itemize} The resulting transmissions are shown in Fig.~\ref{fig:fig4} (see Appendix~\ref{sec:appendix1} for the details of the numerical simulations).
+Despite the modifications, the only qualitative difference from the symmetric trijunction is that the different channels are open at different energy ranges due to the different phase differences.
+At the energy where modes only exist in one arm, the only allowed process is a reflection of the Andreev modes.
+At the energy when a conduction channel opens in another arm, the Andreev modes perfectly transmit between the two arms.
+Finally, only when the three arms have open channels, chiral and quantized transmission is possible and realized.